 Be aware of your own behaviors.

-- Are you so focused on completing a task that quality suffers?
+- so focused on completing a task that quality suffers?

-- Are you teaching your children that taking short cuts is okay?
+- teaching your children that taking short cuts is okay?

-- Are you taking over and giving the message that they are not capable of doing the job themselves?
+- taking over and giving the message that they are not capable of doing the job themselves?

-- Are you always hurrying them so that they get the message that what they do is more important than who they are?
+- always hurrying them so that they get the message that what they do is more important than who they are?

 If so, you can slow down, follow through, and be sure that what you do, you do well.
 That way, you don’t have to go back and re-do things that weren’t completed fully the first time.